JakeRomer1/IJC437/README.md

 1. Download R file
 2. Download the Excel file 'RTraindata.xlsx' into your Documents
 3. Run R file
-4. If the line 'read_xlsx' is not working, check that Excel file has been correctly downloaded and stored
+4. If the line 'trains <- read_excel("~/RTraindata.xlsx")' is not working, check that Excel file has been correctly downloaded and stored